simonwhisper/Whisper-UBM-SDK-Android/README.md

         }
     }

-4. Add RECORD_AUDIO permission to manifest and add a feature to request permissison from the user in app
+4. Add RECORD_AUDIO permission to manifest and add a feature to request permission from the user in app

 5. Add the code "import com.whisper.whisperubmandroid.WhisperUBM" to the activity where you wish to implement whisper